IgniparousTempest/IgniparousTempest.github.io/_posts/2019-04-24-mediabiasfactcheck-bias.md

 The chart shows the number of media outlets that mediabiasfactcheck.com listed in each of the left-right bias categories and the factual distribution of the outlets.

-The data is skewed towards more centre-left sources and lists them as proportionally more factual than centre-right sources, but in isolation these data do not imply mediabiasfactcheck.com has any left-right bias.
+The data is skewed towards more centre-left sources.
+It also favours lists left wing sources as proportionally more factual than their right wing counterparts, e.g. Left-Centre is more factual than Right-Centre and Extreme Left is more factual than Extreme Right.
+In isolation these data do not imply mediabiasfactcheck.com has any left-right bias.

 This data was collected on the 24th of April 2019 at around 12:00 GMT.